itskingori/systematic-theology/index.md

 | 3 John             | 358 |
 | Jude               | 359 |
 | Revelation         | 360 • 361 • 362 • 363 • 364 |

+---
+1. The main determinant in the number of days set to complete a book is the amount of content i.e. larger books take longer to go through.